dotnetappdev/pdscs/README.tests.md

 - Adding a department with a valid name returns success
 - Adding a department with a null/empty name fails validation
 - Adding a person with invalid data fails validation
+- Deleting a person or department removes it from the database
+- Updating a person or department changes the data as expected

 ## How to Run
 ```sh